-The District's note receivable is from the sale of one of the district's properties in the amount of \$487,500.
-Interest-only payments are due monthly with the entire amount of principal due by March 27, 2022.
-Interest received on the note during the fiscal year ended June 30, 2021 was \$20,312.
+The District's note receivable is from the sale of one of the district's properties in the amount of \$487,500 in June 2020.
+The original note called for interest only payments due monthly with the entire amount of principal due by March 27, 2022.
+During the current fiscal year, the note was renegotiated.
+The renegotiated note called for a \$17,500 lump-sum payment toward the existing principal balance, a one-year extension at 5% interest with \$2,500 per month payments during the one year, and a lump-sum payment due at the end of the one year extension.
+Principal and interest payments received during the fiscal year ended June 30, 2022, amounted to \$18,512 and \$24,300 respectively.